-Figure 2: LAC municipal waste preparing for reuse, dry recycling, composting, energy recovery and landfill rates by council and waste management group Northern Ireland, 2017/18
+Figure 2: LAC municipal waste preparing for reuse, dry recycling, composting, energy recovery and landfill rates by council and waste management group Northern Ireland, 2018/19

-At the Northern Ireland level, 47.6% of LAC municipal waste was sent for preparing for reuse, dry recycling and composting during 2017/18.
-Energy recovery accounted for 18.4% whilst 32.6% was sent to landfill.
-This left 1.3% unaccounted for which was likely to involve moisture and/or gaseous losses, much of which is as a result of a drying process involving mixed municipal waste and operated by a contractor used to varying degrees by several councils.
-Unclassified waste is calculated as a residual amount of municipal waste after municipal waste sent for preparing for reuse, dry recycling, composting, energy recovery and landfill have been accounted for, instead of being extracted directly from the WasteDataFlow system.
+At the Northern Ireland level, 49.8 per cent of LAC municipal waste was sent for preparing for reuse, dry recycling and composting during 2018/19.
+Energy recovery accounted for 19.4 per cent whilst 28.9 per cent was sent to landfill.
+This left 1.9 per cent unaccounted for which was likely to involve moisture and/or gaseous losses.
 Each of the rates is discussed in detail in the appropriate section of the report.

-The rate of LAC municipal waste sent for preparing for reuse, dry recycling and composting increased by 3.6 percentage points, from 44.0% in 2016/17.
-The energy recovery rate remained similar to the 18.5% recorded in 2016/17 and the landfill rate fell by 4.6 percentage points.
+The rate of LAC municipal waste sent for preparing for reuse, dry recycling and composting increased by 2.1 percentage points compared to 2017/18.
+The energy recovery rate increased by 1.0 percentage point and the landfill rate fell by 3.8 percentage points.